API Reference

 tuple

-(Tuple[float, float, float]
+(tuple[float, float, float]

 ) –A tuple containing: - probabilities (NDArray): Normalized HOM interference pattern - purity (float): Spectral purity of the state (0 to 1) - schmidt_number (float): Schmidt number indicating mode entanglement